datayako/file-upload-bash/README.md

 # file-upload-download-with-bash

-can provide you with a simple bash script to download files from a given URL and another script to upload files to a server using curl.
+A simple bash script to download files from a given URL and another script to upload files to a server using curl.
 Before running the upload script, make sure you have the appropriate permissions and credentials to access the server.

 1. Download Files Bash Script (`download_files.sh`):